pymc-devs/pymc-examples/CONTRIBUTING.md

 ```

 See https://github.com/pymc-devs/pymc-examples/wiki/Notebook-updates-overview for a more detailed
-description of what each of the status mean.
+description of what each of the statuses mean.

 Each pull request should update a single notebook 1-2 positions to the right.
 Before starting a work on a pull request look at the tracker issue of the